By Sandi Gohn

 “It’s nice to be able to walk into a place where folks understand exactly the situation you’re going through, but also for there to be no judgment.”

-- This story was originally reported in 2020.
+- This story was originally published on USO.org in 2020.
+It has been updated in 2022.
 As of April 2021, Cpl.
 Aaron Williams was part of the inactive Marine Corps Reserve.

 More Stories Like This

 What Keeps This Dynamic Duo Coming Back to Serve at USO Rota in Spain

 Meet the USO Rota power couple dedicated to spreading joy and making a difference no matter the task.

 5 Benefits of Life as a Military Spouse

 Life in the military may be challenging, but it can also be a life full of opportunities.
 Here are five benefits of being a military spouse.

 The Key to a Happy Military Spouse Life?
 Finding Military Spouse Support in Your Community

 Military spouses face unique challenges that the general public can’t always relate to, but luckily they can find support at the USO.

 It Doesn’t Matter Where, For Service Members in Spain, the USO is There